Gase said he likes this roster and that Dolphins don’t need a bunch of new players

 Gase didn’t directly answer, saying: “Our guys did a lot of things we talked about doing.
 Some things we want to clean up.
 Tom Brady is very tough to get to.
 He does a great job of knowing when to get rid of the ball.
 It’s a tough matchup for anyone.
 They execute what they’re doing extremely well.”

 “DeVante, first one he was trying to give him a shot,” Gase said.
 “Both [Matt Moore and Parker] felt like they could have done something a little different.
-On the last one, Matt throwing into the wind, it wasn’t great situation for Matt to be in.
+On the last one, Matt throwing into the wind, it wasn’t a great situation for Matt to be in.
 DeVante didn’t quite pick it up.
 Ball was a little short.
 End of game, trying to get a chunk play there.”

-• Has Gase been introspective or puzzled about his struggles this season after a good deal of coaching success in the past (including 10-6 in his first year as a head coach last year)?
+▪ Has Gase been introspective or puzzled about his struggles this season after a good deal of coaching success in the past (including 10-6 in his first year as a head coach in 2016)?

 “You are always going to look at yourself first and try to figure out all the things you can do to help,” he said.
 “Once you go through those stages and you try to filter it out between coaching staff and players, that’s what the season is about.
 Finding ways to get better, trying to use your strength to your advantage, and trying to avoid putting your players in poor positions with things they’re not great at.
 That is the whole battle of the NFL.

 “It is not always going to go as smooth as you want it.
-You have to be ready to adjust and need your players to stay on board and keep focused and not worry about end result and focus on the process.”
+You have to be ready to adjust and need your players to stay on board and keep focused and not worry about the end result and focus on the process.”

 “Our guys have done a good job,” he said.
 “They have been through a lot of different things this year.
 You are seeing guys putting a lot of effort in practice to get better.
 I have been through it before.
 I’ve see when guys quit and when guys don’t practice hard and throw their hands up and really don’t care.
 You see those guys eliminated from the NFL very quickly.

 “I watch our guys in practice.
 I see the energy level.
 I see the way they try to execute.
 I see them in meetings.
-Guys are trying to do things right”
+Guys are trying to do things right.”

 One key, he said, is “taking the non talent things and making sure those are perfect.
 And when we go into a game, we have to carry those things over from practice.”

-• On how Bobby McCain has played: “I thought last year when Bobby became the starter, it was all about getting good at being in the right leverage and using the help to his advantage.
+▪ On how Bobby McCain has played: “I thought last year when Bobby became the starter, it was all about getting good at being in the right leverage and using the help to his advantage.
 When we went through that whole year, he was able to take the next step of how do I make the coverage tighter, how do I get hands on the ball.
-How I put myself in the right position?
+How do I put myself in the right position?

 “I see a guy trying to play the right style of football for that position.
 He is staying tight on coverage.
 There are not a lot of balls completed on him.
 He is getting his hands on balls.
 He is playing extremely confident right now.
 He has been one of our most consistent guys on defense.”

-• Does a winning culture have to rebuilt in his locker-room or is that a nonsense cliche?
+▪ Does a winning culture have to be rebuilt in his locker-room or is that a nonsense cliché?

 “I cant say it’s nonsense because I’ve been hearing that as long as I’ve been in the NFL,” he said.
 “What you have to focus on is getting as many guys that have experienced adverse situations and can overcome things that happen in a game and a season.